 Staff working on Non-communicable Diseases and Mental Health:

-One of the Group’s objectives is to develop novel study designs and statistical and epidemiological methods, to facilitate interventions against within out priority diseases.
+One of this theme's objectives is to develop novel study designs and statistical and epidemiological methods, to facilitate interventions against within out priority diseases.
 Our ideas are motivated by problems we have found on the ground, and facilitated by the many and varied datasets we have helped generate.
 The major activity is mathematical modelling of HIV/AIDS, malaria, TB and pneumococcal pneumonia.
 These studies are designed to supplement the empirical data and increase our understanding of the determinants of disease, explore the effects of alternative interventions in different population settings and raise future research hypotheses.

 We publish methodological papers in three main areas: